PrestaShop/docs/src/content/1.7/contribute/contribute-reporting-issues.md

 ![Sign up form](../img/github-create-account.png)

-Fill all fields and validate your account request, then follow the different step.
-Of course, you can create a free account.
+Fill all fields and validate your account request, then follow the different steps.

 Once your account is validated, [click here to log in](https://github.com/login).